How to apply for Alternative Dispute Resolution (ADR) and when you can use it to resolve a tax disagreement with HMRC.

-- communication between you and HMRC has broken down
+- communications have broken down between you and HMRC

-- you need to know why HMRC haven’t agreed evidence that you’ve given them and why they want to use other evidence
+- you want to know why HMRC has not agreed evidence you have given them, and why they want to use other evidence

 - HMRC need to explain why they need more information from you

 - complaints and disputes about HMRC delays in using information or giving you misleading advice – find out how to complain about HMRC